SaaS products aren’t necessarily intuitive to use. In most cases, users need to be onboarded and educated to use the software properly.

 Your users are the ones who will be consuming the knowledge you’re distributing, so collecting their feedback will definitely give you ideas for improving your methods and creating new content.

-So let’s see how you can capture user feedback for some of the education methods we discussed in this article.
+Now, let’s explore how to collect user feedback for several of the education approaches covered in this article.

 Collecting feedback for product tours is easy because you won’t even have to contact your users to see how well the product tour has served them.